darapheaktin/darapheaktin.github.io/index.md

 # Working Papers

-### Aggregate Implications of Child-Related Transfers with Means Testing
+### Aggregate and Distributive Implications of Child-Related Transfers with Means Testing

 **Authors**: *Darapheak Tin* and *Chung Tran*

 ***Abstract***: Should government transfers to families with children be means-tested?
-We revisit this question and provide new insights from the unique Australian policy context, where means-testing is widely adopted to determine eligibility and benefits for child-related transfers.
-Using the Australian household survey data, HILDA (2001-2020), we document the significant role of these transfers and distinct life cycle patterns of female labor supply and earnings in Australia.
-We then build a dynamic general equilibrium overlapping generations model of single and married households to quantify the aggregate and redistributive implications of the current means-tested child-related transfer programs and alternative designs.
-Our findings reveal complex trade-offs among efficiency, overall welfare, and equity in designing an effective child-related transfer system.
-Specifically, we demonstrate the significant adverse effects of means-testing on work incentives and human capital development among women.
-A structural reform replacing the status quo means-tested system with a universal system improves efficiency and overall welfare, and garners majority support.
-However, the new regime increases tax burden and leads to unintended welfare consequences for single mothers—the intended beneficiaries—by reducing their lifetime take-home income and consumption.
-Adjusting the universal benefit rates does not resolve these inequities and may undermine government support for those in need.
-In contrast, incremental reforms to the current means-tested system, by relaxing the taper rate of the Child Care Subsidy (CCS) program, can enhance efficiency and achieve a fair distribution of welfare gains, albeit with modest aggregate improvements.
+We revisit this question from the unique Australian policy context, where average means-tested child benefits comprise up to 40% of the gross total income of low-income households, coinciding with the distinct M-shaped life cycle profile of labor supply for Australian mothers (Household survey data, HILDA 2001-2020).
+Motivated by these empirical facts, we explore the aggregate and distributive implications of means-testing and alternative child benefit designs quantitatively through a dynamic general equilibrium overlapping generations model of single and married households with children.
+Our simulation results demonstrate the significant adverse effects of means-testing on work incentives and human capital development among mothers.
+A structural reform that replaces the status quo means-tested system with a universal system improves female labor supply, output, and overall welfare while also garnering majority support.
+However, the universal system increases tax burden by 4 percentage points and negatively impacts single mothers—the intended beneficiaries—by reducing their net lifetime income and welfare.
+In our model, inclusion of means-testing is essential for controlling fiscal costs and mitigating the adverse effects of higher taxes.
+Preserving the existing meanstested system and opting for incremental reforms could potentially result in modest improvements in output and welfare while ensuring a more equitable distribution of welfare gains.
+Hence, our findings highlight the complex trade-offs between efficiency and equity in designing child benefit programs.

 **Paper presentations to date**:
 *RSE Macro Study Group* (ANU);